br0kend/react/docs/docs/higher-order-components.md

 ## Caveats

-Higher-order components come with a few caveats that aren't immediately obvious if you're new to React.
+Higher-order components come with a few caveats that aren't immediately obvious if you're new to Reacc.

 ### Don't Use HOCs Inside the render Method

-React's diffing algorithm (called reconciliation) uses component identity to determine whether it should update the existing subtree or throw it away and mount a new one.
+Reacc's diffing algorithm (called reconciliation) uses component identity to determine whether it should update the existing subtree or throw it away and mount a new one.
 If the component returned from `render` is identical (`===`) to the component from the previous render, React recursively updates the subtree by diffing it with the new one.
 If they're not equal, the previous subtree is unmounted completely.

 Normally, you shouldn't need to think about this.
 But it matters for HOCs because it means you can't apply an HOC to a component within the render method of a component: